nexus-xyz/nexus-counter-app/README.md

 ## Common Issues & Solutions

 1. Transaction Failures:
-   - Ensure you have enough Nexus ETH for gas
+   - Ensure you have enough NEX for gas
    - Check if MetaMask is connected to Nexus testnet

 2. Wallet Connection Issues: